alccrts/SQL_Projects/SQL Challenges/SQL Challenge - Danny's Diner.md

 ## Data

 Danny has provided three datasets: `sales`, `menu`, `members` in the `dannys_dataset` schema.
-The data is somewhat limited because for privacy reasons, Danny provided only a sample of his overall customer data.
+The data is limited due to privacy reasons, so includes only a sample of his overall customer data.
 In addition, the data spans a limited date range due to Danny's business being new.
 I have analysed the data using PostgreSQL 13 and you can view it at [DB Fiddle](https://www.db-fiddle.com/f/2rM8RAnq7h5LLDTzZiRWcd/138).

 ![image](https://user-images.githubusercontent.com/81607668/127271130-dca9aedd-4ca9-4ed8-b6ec-1e1920dca4a8.png)